PonyWarrior/PonyAltar/README.md

 - Hephaestus : You gain 20/35/50/75% of all Max Health rewards as Armor.
 - Hestia : All your damage is increased by 5/10/15/20%, but you have -20% health.
 - Hera : Your Attack and Special each deal +50/75/100/150% damage while not empowered by a Boon.
+- Ares : After hitting a foe multiple times inflict a Bloody Wound upon them.
+You deal +10/20/30/40% damage to foes suffering from a Bloody Wound.
+- Athena : While you have this Keepsake equipped your Death Defiance will summon a hail of spears, instantly slaying all foes and deal 5/10/15/20% Max HP damage to any Boss.
+Multiple uses against the same Boss deal significantly reduced damage.
+- Selene : You are blessed by the Moon and gain strength from it as it waxes and wanes.
+Each room you gain the current Moon's Boon, which changes after each room as the Moon goes through its 4 major and 4 minor phases.
+The Moon's Boons are of Common/Rare/Epic/Heroic Rarity.

 ### Additional features

 You can force Chaos, Selene, Artemis and Athena, to spawn like regular gods.
-Artemis will only appear in Erebus, Oceanus and Ephyra however.
+Some can only appear in certain biomes or have special requirements like vanilla however.